cloudveiltech/Filter-Windows/docs/CreatingAndSigningInstaller.md

 This documentation will cover building installers + signing them

 This document assumes you have Visual Studio 2017 installed.
+You will also need Orca, which you can get in the Windows SDK (sorry, yes, they make you download the entire thing)

 # Setup build environment